SebaLPZS/AV1-Fluent-Uploader/README.md

 ## Note

 Discord may cache files from temporary hosts for much longer than the files are actually available on the host.
 Because of this, I recommend using temporary file hosting services to reduce the load on permanent hosts.
-This helps prevent rate-limiting or bans, and ultimately helps the application remain functional for a longer time
+This helps prevent rate-limiting or bans, and ultimately helps the application remain functional for a longer time.

 ## Installation